WHAT IS AUTISM?

 workers sat in a row, close up of a computer and hands and headphones

-Autistic individuals often bring valuable strengths to the workplace—such as focus, attention to detail, reliability, and creative problem-solving.
-With the right support, many thrive across a wide range of roles.
+Autistic individuals bring valuable strengths to the workplace, such as focus, attention to detail, reliability, and creative problem-solving.
+With the right support, many have successful careers across a wide range of industries.

 Employers can foster inclusion through clear communication, flexible working, and sensory-friendly spaces.
 Staff training also helps build a more supportive and productive environment.